Dr. Benedikt RösnerPostDoc X-ray Optics Group

 Extreme ultraviolet vortices can be described as radiation which carries an orbital angular momentum.
 In electromagnetic radiation from free electron laser and synchrotron sources, the electric and magnetic field can rotate uniformly clockwise or counterclockwise with respect to the light propagation, resulting in circular polarization.
 In vortices, it is the phase of the electromagnetic field that rotates around a circularity in a helical fashion.
 The vortex can be characterized with an integer-numbered topologic charge, which describes how often the wavefront is shifted around 360°.

 To demonstrate optical vortices at free electron lasers, we fabricated spiral zone plates, which yield a diffraction pattern with such a phase singularity.
 The material of choice for the extremely intense EUV radiation of the FERMI free electron laser is silicon.
-We thus etched spiral zone plates into ultraflat thin silicon membranes, and characterized the radiation using a Hartmann wavefront sensor and polymer imprints.
+We thus etched spiral zone plates into ultraflat thin silicon membranes, and characterized the radiation using a Hartmann wavefront sensor in the far field.

-Viewpoint in APS Physics :: Publication in Phys.
+Viewpoint in APS Physics :: Wavefront Characterization of Optical Vortices - Phys.
 Rev. X

 X-ray microscopy beyond 10 nm